alxshelepenok/lumen/.grove/index.md

-  G_80["G-80: Posts and pages carry published and modified dates into their graphs"]:::goal G_81["G-81: Site language sourced from config.json"]:::goal G_82["G-82: Logo lives in content with its path in config.json"]:::goal W_100["W-100: Relabel the toolbar aside to Reader controls"]:::done W_101["W-101: Post body content without the section wrapper"]:::done W_102["W-102: Feed header with heading and mixin category gap"]:::done
+  G_80["G-80: Posts and pages carry published and modified dates into their graphs"]:::goal G_81["G-81: Site language sourced from config.json"]:::goal G_82["G-82: Logo lives in content with its path in config.json"]:::goal G_83["G-83: Typography and spacing unified on a rem token scale"]:::goal W_100["W-100: Relabel the toolbar aside to Reader controls"]:::done W_101["W-101: Post body content without the section wrapper"]:::done W_102["W-102: Feed header with heading and mixin category gap"]:::done